putuoka/c4it-blog/content/posts/2022/076-postgres-crud-entityframework/article.md

 ## Further readings

 Entity Framework is impressive, and you can integrate it with tons of database vendors.
 In the link below you can find the full list.
-But pay attention that not all the libraries are implemented by the EF team, some are third party libraries (like the one we used for Postgres):
+But pay attention that not all the libraries are implemented by the EF team, some are third-party libraries (like the one we used for Postgres):

 🔗 [Database Providers | Microsoft docs](https://docs.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli "EF supported database providers")